dagster-io/dagster/docs/docs-beta/docs/guides/asset-sensors.md

 </details>

+## Getting started

+Asset sensors monitor an asset for new materialization events and target a job when a new materialization occurs.

+Typically, asset sensors return a `RunRequest` when a new job is to be triggered.
+However, they may provide a `SkipReason` if the asset materialization doesn't trigger a job.

+For example, you may wish to monitor an asset that's materialized daily, but don't want to trigger jobs on holidays.

 ## Cross-job and cross-code location dependencies

 Asset sensors enable dependencies across different jobs and different code locations.
 This flexibility allows for modular and decoupled workflows.